ZoopOTheGoop/rcsnp-rules/rules.md

-1. Bigotry
+1. No Bigotry
-> Discrimination against community members based on gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, neurotype, or other similar characteristics.
+> Discrimination against community members based on gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, neurotype, or other similar characteristics is prohibited.

 2. Harassment/Bullying
 > Harassment is any repetitive unwanted behavior that makes a reasonable person feel uncomfortable, humiliated, or mentally distressed.